 When it comes to business, data is always important.
 In the world of HR and managing talent, one of the most important pieces of data you need to keep track of concerns your employee turnover: how often are staff leaving your organization?

-Once you know your turnover (or attrition) rate, you’ll be able to find out why people are leaving and develop relevant and effective retention strategies to keep your employees happy and prevent them from jumping ship.
+Controlling your turnover (attrition) rate is one of the most important ways an HR department can affect the bottom line.
+Once you know your turnover or churn rate, you’ll be able to find out why people are leaving and develop relevant and effective retention strategies to keep your employees happy and prevent them from jumping ship.